gumpu/ublox_gnss_monitor/README.md

 ## Summary

 C code to access a ublox EVK-7P and log position data.
+It contains a partial implementation of the UBX protocol because of number of the more advanced configruation options are not available through the NMEA protocol.

-## System Description
+## Use Case

-I have used this code do perform some measurements on the accuracy of GPS under various conditions.
+I have used this code to perform some measurements on the accuracy of GPS under various conditions.
 For this I used to ublox EVK-7P GPS/GNSS Evaluation kit (GNSS receiver).
 Ublox provides software to read data from the GNSS receiver however this runs under Windows.
 Did not like carrying a laptop around so I started looking for a smaller solution.

 This resulted in the following setup: